 At the hotel

-Beach, bicycles to borrow, free WiFi throughout and on-site parking.
+Beach, rooftop sun deck, bicycles to borrow, free WiFi throughout and on-site parking.
 In rooms: iPod dock, Bose sound system, five-gallon garrafon of purified drinking water (filled daily), beach bags and locally-made Lolita Lolita bath products.

 Our favourite rooms